Skip to main content

 );

-Commands declared in package.json under contributes.commands appear in the command palette automatically.
+Commands declared in package.json under contributes.commands appear in the command palette.
+This is one of the more reliably implemented API surfaces.

 Configuration